What’s your salon, clinic or spa doing for Breast Cancer Awareness this October?

-Ensure you don’t miss that “special photo” by asking two people to be responsible for capturing the fun.
+Ensure you don’t miss that “special photo” by asking two of your team to get snapping and capturing the fun.

 19. Event coverage on salon social

 Post throughout your pink event on your salon social media.
-And make a big effort to active engage with your clients, partners and local community on the day.
+And make a big effort to actively engage with your clients, partners and local community on the day.

-Why not share important facts and stats with your followers:
+Why not share important facts and stats with your social followers: